My Main Page with Links to My Other

 more government debt than would otherwise exist, which increases government

-interest payments and decreases the amount of capital available for private
+interest payments, decreasing capital available for private

-Tax cuts for the rich provide almost no incentive for the non-wealthy to work
+Tax cuts for the rich provide almost no incentive for the non-wealthy to work better.
+The incentive to the rich, research suggests, is much less than commonly

 assumed.
 I have never heard of rich person who sits around contemplating